jetaggart/stream-encrypted-chat/README.md

   React frontend to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
 To keep things simple, this endpoint allows the client to be any user.
 The frontend tells the backend who it wants to authenticate as.
-In your application, this should be replaces with your API's authentication endpoint.
+In your application, this should be replaced with your API's authentication endpoint.
 * `POST /v1/stream-credentials`: This returns the data required for the React app to establish a session with Stream.
 In order return this info we need to